NCIP/psc/README.md

 Patient Study Calendar
 ======================

 This is the source for Patient Study Calendar, an open source web application for tracking patients on clinical trials.
+It is a Java Servlet application using the Spring Framework and Hibernate for its major infrastructure.
+Its goal is to help ensure that complex protocols are followed identically for different patients.
+It can also help decouple protocol-dependent participant scheduling information from more generic registration and consenting workflows.

+Patient Study Calendar is distributed under the BSD 3-Clause License.
+Please see the NOTICE and LICENSE files for details.

 Check out the following for more information:

 ## Documentation & Support